ibm-cloud-docs/watsonx-code-assistant/cloud-setup-a.md

    Your instance is automatically associated with your new deployment space.

-1. Copy your Model ID
+1. Copy your Model ID.
 After you create the deployment space, your Model ID is provided in a field after the **Create a deployment space** checklist item.
 Copy this ID and store it in a safe location as you need to add it to the Red Hat Ansible Lightspeed Admin portal in a later step.

 ## Add the service ID to the deployment space
 {: #space_collab}